 Our current certificate of incorporation provides that, upon the closing of a "Qualified IPO"-a firm commitment underwritten public offering with net cash proceeds to us (after underwriting discount, commissions and fees) of at least \$30.0 million, each share of Series A Preferred Stock will automatically convert into shares of common stock at the then-effective conversion price, which is \$1.00 per share for the Series A Preferred Stock.
 Regardless of whether the offering contemplated by this prospectus will constitute a Qualified IPO, the holders of at least 70% of our Series A Preferred Stock, voting as a separate class, have approved a conversion of all outstanding shares of Series A Preferred Stock into common stock, and the holders of 67% of the principal amount of the 2014 convertible notes have approved conversion of such notes into Series A Preferred Stock, and therefore, into common stock upon the closing of the offering contemplated by this prospectus.
-Accordingly, upon the closing of this offering, each outstanding share of our Series A Preferred Stock, including those underlying the 2014 convertible notes and the 2015 convertible notes do elect to convert such notes into 1,875,000 shares of Series A Preferred Stock prior to the consummation of this offering.
+Accordingly, upon the closing of this offering, each outstanding share of our Series A Preferred Stock, including those underlying the 2014 convertible notes and the 2015 convertible notes, will be converted automatically into one share of common stock, or an aggregate of 7,374,864 shares of common stock, assuming that the holders of the 2015 convertible notes do elect to convert such notes into 1,875,000 shares of Series A Preferred Stock prior to the consummation of this offering.